rbisewski/lclusterd/README.md

 Consider reading the *Basic Usage Instructions* at a minimum to get the hang of using this job scheduler.

-NOTE: this is *very* much a work in progress, and it does not currently function.
+Note that while this is a work in progress, it does somewhat partially work.

 # Requirements